jsr6720/goodreads-csv-to-md/posts/2019-11-15-hbr's-10-must-reads.md

 ## My Review 3/5

+### Date Read
+2019/11/15

+### Date Added
+2019/11/08

-Only 2 or 3 of these stories still feel fresh after 20 years.
+My Thoughts: Only 2 or 3 of these stories still feel fresh after 20 years.
 Specifically people and resources.
 Company and technology examples are very dated.

 ---